 You May Also Like: Back-end developer and engineer salary ranges

 TYPES OF VIDEO STREAMING APPS

-Live video Streaming Apps
+Live Video Streaming Apps

 Streaming services that cater to the gamer demographic are on the rise.
 Twitch is a prime example of this, with an average of 2.9 million concurrent users on the service at any given time, 27 million DAU, and is worth around $15 billion.
-To create a streaming service like Twitch, you'll need to do more than contend with its technical features but the vast community of creators and viewers, as well.
+To create a streaming service like Netflix or Twitch, you'll need to do more than contend with its technical features but the vast community of creators and viewers, as well.

 On-Demand Video Streaming Apps

 On-demand mobile video streaming apps are something that's in practically every household these days.
-Some of the most popular ones are Netflix, Hulu, Amazon Prime, Disney Plus, and Apple TV+.
+Some of the most popular ones are Netflix, Hulu, Amazon Prime, Disney Plus, and Apple TV.

 Some on-demand video streaming apps are also starting to provide live TV in addition to SVoD.
 Hulu is a prime example of this.
 You can watch more than fifty live TV channels, including local ones.